SciML/Catalyst.jl/docs/src/catalyst_functionality/programmatic_CRN_construction.md

 @species m₁(t) m₂(t) m₃(t) P₁(t) P₂(t) P₃(t)
 nothing    # hide
 ```
 Note: Each species is declared as a function of time.
-Here, we first import the *time independent variable using `t = default_t()`, and then use it to declare out species.
+Here, we first import the *time independent variable*, and stores it in `t`, using `t = default_t()`, and then use it to declare out species.

 !!! note
        For users familiar with ModelingToolkit, chemical species must be declared